cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/array.rst.txt

    * - Range
      - Source Range to retrieve data from
    * - Nest
      - Optional.
 Direction on how to nest items, if range has more than one row or column.
 FALSE to nest by column and TRUE to nest by row.
+Default is TRUE.
    * - Flat
      - Optional.
-Specify 'flat' to create a flat list if range has more than one row or column.
-       By default returned array is nested.
+If this Argument is supplied (any value works!) the returned Array is always nested, even if only one row or column is specified.
+If Argument is missing than the returned array is only nested if their are more than one row or column.

 **Return Value**